Bioenergy with carbon capture and storage: Negative emission

 Carbon flow schematic for different energy systems.

 The main appeal of BECCS is in its ability to result in negative emissions of CO_{2}.
 The capture of carbon dioxide from bioenergy sources effectively removes CO_{2} from the atmosphere.

 Bioenergy is derived from biomass which is a renewable energy source and serves as a carbon sink during its growth.
 Carbon capture and storage (CCS) technology is to intercept the release of CO_{2} released from the combustion of biofuels and redirect it into semi-permanent storage locations such as geological storage locations or concrete.
 The result is a net removal of carbon dioxide from the atmosphere into sequestration sites.
 In practice, the net effects of sequestration can be reduced as a result of emissions from biomass transport, from energy use in the process, and from emissions from cultivation of biomass.
 Not all BECCS involves the capture of biogenic CO_{2} released from combustion.
 CO2 can also be capture from non-combustion biogenic sources such as the kraft pulping process or that is separated in the upgrading of biogas and ethanol.

 BECCS technologies trap carbon dioxide in geologic formations in a semi-permanent way, allowing the cultivation of biomass to be used to capture carbon dioxide from the atmosphere.
 Duration of storage varies by the method used.
-Storage in natural reservoirs has a release fraction on the order of 10^{-7}/year while storage in depleted natural gas wells has a release fraction on the order of 10^{-4}-10^{-6}/year.
+Storage in natural reservoirs has a release fraction on the order of 10^{−7}/year while storage in depleted natural gas wells has a release fraction on the order of 10^{−4}-10^{−6}/year.
 In 2005, the IPCC estimated that BECCS technology would provide a "better permanence" by storing CO_{2} in geological formations underground, relative to other types of carbon sinks.
-Carbon sinks such as the ocean, trees, and soil involve a risk of adverse climate change feedback at increased temperatures.
+Carbon sinks such as the ocean, trees, and soil involve a risk of adverse climate change feedback at increased temperature s.

 Decreasing the concentration CO_{2} in the atmosphere through absorption by conventional sinks such as trees and soil alone will be to reach low emission targets.
 In addition to the presently accumulated emissions, there will be significant additional emissions during this century, even in the most ambitious low-emission scenarios.
 BECCS and Direct Air Carbon Capture are the only two methods of creating negative emissions that could reduce the concentration of carbon dioxide in the atmosphere.
 This implies that the emissions would not only be zero, but negative, so that not only the emissions, but the absolute amount of CO_{2} in the atmosphere would be reduced.